 3. Figure Out Possible Triggers

-If you have two dogs that are not getting along, there may be something triggering the behavior.
+If you have two dogs that are not getting along and don't like each other, there may be something triggering the behavior.
 For example, some dogs become aggressive when food or bones are around.
 Other dogs are possessive of their belongings like toys or bedding.

 4. Let the Dogs Decide the Pecking Order